LostPizzaMan/showcase-voxel/README.md

 Instead, surface voxels are merged into a much smaller set of **multi-resolution box colliders**, pooled and rebuilt incrementally as the volume is edited.
 A large model becomes collidable without a collider per voxel, and destruction stays real-time because colliders are recycled rather than reallocated.

+---

+Pulled from Project-Voxel (private).
+Original systems by LostPizzaMan.